-We have applied to have our common stock listed for trading on Nasdaq, and we intend to delist our common stock from the Toronto Stock Exchange upon the completion of this offering.
-If an active United States market for our common stock fails to develop and our common stock is no longer publicly traded in Canada, our shareholders may have difficulty selling their shares and our stock price may decline.
+Our common stock has been approved for listing on Nasdaq and will be delisted from the Toronto Stock Exchange upon the completion of this offering.
+If an active United States market for our common stock fails to develop, our shareholders may have difficulty selling their shares and our stock price may decline.